srv-18/Backend-feat-faqs-api-complete/README.md

 # Features

-* The FAQS are cached in Redis.
+* The FAQS are cached in [Redis] and are used through middleware for faster responses.

 * It translates Questions and Answers when the admin entries the FAQS.

-* The Admin can add the FAQS to the list of FAQS.
+* Only Admin can add the FAQS to the list of FAQS.

+* Used [Zod] for Input validation.

+* Database is designed for future scaling with multiple languages.

+* Used [Typescript] for scale based production code.

 > **Note**
 > For using Google Translation, get the Google Cloud Translation API.